psychemedia/storytelling-notes/grateful_dead.md

 "'No, I don't think he can,' said the Troll.
 'He would take his oath he couldn't;' and then the Troll burst out laughing, and scunnered worse than any ghost, and both the princess and the Troll thought the lad would be drawn and quartered, and that the crows would peck out his eyes, before he could get the Troll's head.

-"So when it turned towards dawn, she had to get oflf

-home again; but she was afraid, she said, for she thought there was some one behind her, and so she was afraid to ride home alone.
+"So when it turned towards dawn, she had to get off home again; but she was afraid, she said, for she thought there was some one behind her, and so she was afraid to ride home alone.
 The Troll must go mth her on the way.
 Yes; the Troll would go with her, and he led out his Billygoat (for he had one that matched the princess's), and he smeared it and greased it between the horns.
 And when the Troll got up, the companion crept on behind, and so off they set through the air to the king's grange.
 But all the way the companion thrashed the Troll and his Billygoat, and gave them cut and thrust and thrust and cut with his sword, till they got weaker and weaker, and at last were well on the. way to sink down into the sea over which they passed.
 Now the Troll thought the weather was so wild, he went right home with the princess up to the king's grange, and stood outside to see that she got home safe and well.
 But just as she shut the. door behind her, the companion struck off the Troll's head and ran up with it to the lad's bedroom.

 "'Here is what the princess thought of,' said he.